 Textual and graphical representation go hand in hand in this example.
-We can observe that
+We can observe

-there are two teams playing (color-coded in the graphic) and we are able to recognize the
+there are two teams playing (color-coded in the graphic) and we are able to recognize

 players and the ball in both representation formats.
-However, while the text refers to a
+However, while the text refers

 G and a